NethermindEth/starknet-abi/docs/source/index.rst

 - :ref:`quickstart` → Dive into coding with our easy-to-follow guide.
 - `Discord`_ → Join our community to ask questions and share ideas.
-- `Github`_ → Explore the source code and contribute.
+- `GitHub`_ → Explore the source code and contribute.

 Table of contents
 -----------------